 [35] Mahboubi M. Aloe Vera (Aloe barbadensis) gel for the management of gastroesophageal reflux disease (GERD).
 The Natural Products Journal.
 2021 Feb 1;11(1):13-20.

-2. Betaine HCI: Betaine HCI increases stomach acidity in individuals with low stomach acid, reducing symptoms of acid reflux.
+2. Betaine HCI: Betaine HCl increases stomach acid in individuals with hypochlorhydria (low stomach acid), promoting digestion and reducing acid reflux symptoms by supporting proper food breakdown.

 Plant Extracts